CBIIT/bento-docs/source/configuration/data-access-request-service.md

 #### Node_Label
     * The label displayed on the user interface that is used to represent the node that governs data access granularity.
     * Acceptable values are any string with a max length of 30 characters.
-The default is Study Arm(s).
+The default is Study Arm.